 TreatmentTalk with your doctor about the best treatment plan for your child.
 Treatment options include:

 AntibioticsAntibiotics will help fight the bacteria that is causing the infection.
 Your child will most likely be given antibiotic pills or liquid to take by mouth.
 Finish the medication even if your child is feeling better.Some severe infections may need to have antibiotics delivered by IV or an injection.

 FluidsEncourage your child to drink plenty of fluids.
 This will help to flush the bacteria out of the system.
 It will also decrease the concentration of the urine.
 This may make it more comfortable to urinate.

-PreventionTo help reduce your child's chances of developing a urinary tract infection, take the following steps:
+PreventionTo help reduce your child's chances of a urinary tract infection: